Updated on December 16, 2024.

 Other issues that can affect sexuality

-Chronic medical conditions, such as arthritis, heart disease, diabetes, and cancer can affect the ability or desire to be sexually active.
-It's difficult to be in the mood when you’re in pain, feel sick or weak, or are recovering from surgery.
+Chronic medical conditions, such as arthritis, heart disease, diabetes, and cancer, can affect the ability or desire to be sexually active.
+It can be difficult to get in the mood when you’re in pain, feel sick or weak, or are recovering from surgery.

-Certain medications can also affect sexual functioning.
+Certain medications can also affect sexual function.
 Antidepressants, antihistamines, chemotherapy, and drug treatments for high blood pressure may contribute to erectile dysfunction, reduce sexual desire, or increase vaginal dryness.

 Tips to nurture a healthy sex life